-A lifelong Minnesotan, Kristin is running for the Minnesota House of Representatives so she can advocate for common sense policies and elevate the voices of those who often go unheard.
+A lifelong Minnesotan, Kristin is running for re-election Minnesota House of Representatives so she can advocate for common sense policies and elevate the voices of those who often go unheard.

 Kristin grew up in Richfield, where her mother was a nurse and her father was the third generation to work for the railroad.
 As her parents worked the night shift, she was often cared for by her grandmother, a farmer’s daughter, who couldn’t go to college herself and so instilled in Kristin a great appreciation for education.
 Kristin made her family proud by attending Gustavus Adolphus College in St. Peter and earning a degree in Communications.

 Today, Kristin lives in Maple Grove and works as an IT Consultant and Team Manager.
 In that role, Kristin works every day to lead teams to get the job done on time, on budget, and do it together.
-Kristin’s goal is to bring this collaborative style to St. Paul and advocate for the common good of all Minnesotans.
+This past session Kristin has brought a collaborative style to St. Paul and advocated for the common good of all Minnesotans.

 Kristin is an independent thinker who balances opposing viewpoints carefully.
 If elected, Kristin would work to build common ground to balance the budget while advocating for the policies that make Minnesota a great place to live.